Ruby Receptionists vs AI: The Cost of Growth

 AI-first receptionists use voice AI to handle the entire conversation - no humans involved in answering calls.
 This differs from Ruby's hybrid model where humans answer and AI assists.

 Modern voice AI isn't the robotic "press 1 for sales" IVR system from the 1990s.
 It's conversational AI that understands natural language, asks follow-up questions, and adapts to the conversation flow.
+85% of customer service leaders plan to pilot conversational generative AI in 2025.

 How AI Receptionists Work